ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 - processing images and actually setting the icons

-To regroup the commits I run `git rebase -i master` and make the following rebase worklist:
+To regroup the commits I run `git rebase -i master` and edit the rebase worklist like this, constructing four commits out of that mess:

 ```
 pick 9355a0b [debug] flush on output